nim-lang/website/jekyll/_posts/2017-05-17-version-0170-released.md

   to ``sa_sigaction*: proc (x: cint, y: ptr SigInfo, z: pointer) {.noconv.}``.
 - The compiler doesn't infer effects for ``.base`` methods anymore.
-This means you need to annotate them with ``.gcsafe`` or similar to clearly declare upfront every implementation needs to fullfill these contracts.
+This means you need to annotate them with ``.gcsafe`` or similar to clearly declare upfront every implementation needs to fulfill these contracts.
 - ``system.getAst templateCall(x, y)`` now typechecks the ``templateCall``
   properly.
 You need to patch your code accordingly.
 - ``macros.getType`` and ``macros.getTypeImpl`` for an enum will now return an